Pogacar crushes Roglic to seal Tour de France title

 Recommended Video:

-LA PLANCHE DES BELLES FILLES, France (AP) — In an incredible climax to the Tour de France, Tadej Pogacar crushed fellow Slovenian Primoz Roglic in the last stage Saturday before the finish in Paris, all but guaranteeing that he'll win the title at cycling's greatest race.
+LA PLANCHE DES BELLES FILLES, France (AP) — In an incredible climax to the Tour de France, Tadej Pogacar crushed fellow Slovenian Primoz Roglic in the last stage Saturday before the finish in Paris, snatching away his race lead to all but guarantee that he'll win cycling's showpiece event at his first attempt.

-Set, at one day shy of 22, to become the youngest post-World War II champion, Pogacar flew on the penultimate stage, an uphill time trial, devouring the 57-second lead that had made Roglic look impregnable before the showdown.
+Set, at one day shy of 22, to become the youngest post-World War II champion, Pogacar flew on the penultimate stage, a lung-burning uphill time trial, and devoured the 57-second lead that had made Roglic look impregnable before the showdown in the mountains of eastern France.

+Equally amazing: This is Pogacar’s first Tour.
+Among others who pulled off the feat of winning at their first attempt: the great Eddy Merckx.
+The Belgian also won his next four Tours after his first in 1969.
+Given his young age and breathtaking talent, Pogacar's first also looks unlikely to be his last.

 “Unbelievable, unbelievable,” Pogacar said.
 “My head will explode.”